 “You do have to question a little bit Delta management’s thought that they can run it better than ConocoPhillips,” said Kyle Cooper, director of research at Houston-based consultant IAF Advisors.
 “They’ve hopefully done their work and their analysis that says that this hedging cost is going to be lower than their current hedging cost.”

 Cory Garcia, an analyst at Raymond James & Associates Inc. in Houston, said letting the Trainer plant close might have been a better outcome for the oil industry, which is adding refining capacity outside the U.S.

-“What you need to see is these less-profitable refineries come out of the market, shut down in order to rationalize or balance the overall supply-demand equation,” said Garcia, who rates ConocoPhillips (COP) as market perform.
+“What you need to see is these less-profitable refineries come out of the market, shut down in order to rationalize or balance the overall supply-demand equation,” said Garcia, who rates ConocoPhillips (COP:US) as market perform.

 Trainer will be run by Jeffrey Warmann, who has 25 years of experience in the industry, most recently as refinery manager for Murphy Oil USA Inc.’s plant in Meraux, Louisiana, Delta said.